luomuqinghan/OR-NMT/README.md

 First, go into the OR-Transformer directory.

 Then, the training script is the same with fairseq, except for the following arguments:
-+ add '--use-word-level-oracles' for training Transformer by word-level oracle.
++ add '--**use-word-level-oracles**' for training Transformer by word-level oracle.
-+ add '--use-sentence-level-oracles' for training Transformer by word-level oracle.
++ add '--**use-sentence-level-oracles**' for training Transformer by word-level oracle.

-the decay probability is decayed based on the update index defaultly.
+The decay probability is decayed based on the update index defaultly.
-+ add '--use-epoch-numbers-decay' for decaying based on the epoch index.
++ add '--**use-epoch-numbers-decay**' for decaying based on the epoch index.

---decay-k: the hyper-parameter to control the speed of the inverse sigmoid decay.
++ --**decay-k**: the hyper-parameter to control the speed of the inverse sigmoid decay.

 ### NOTE:
 + The speed of word-level training is almost the same as original transformer.
 + Sentence-level training is slower than word-level training.
 + The arguments use-epoch-numbers-decay and decay-k need to be adjusted on different training data.

-example of the training script:
+Example of the training script for word-level oracle and decay the probability by epoch index:
 ```shell
 data_dir=directory_of_data_bin
 model_dir=./ckpt